veeral-patel/incidents/README.md

 # Incidents

-Incidents is a web application for managing non-trivial security incidents
+Incidents is a web application for managing non-trivial security incidents.

 When you first encounter a phishing email, a malware infection, an application vulnerability, a suspicious login, an act of abuse by an insider, or another